Youngestdev/Youngestdev/README.md

 ## Want to collaborate on something ?

-👯 I’m looking to collaborate on building APIs, technical documentations and even pair coding sessions not limited to problem solving.
+👯 I’m looking to collaborate on building APIs, technical documentations [PAID COLLABORATIONS], and even pair coding sessions not limited to problem solving.

 ## Want to help me ?